masak/workshop/central.md

   taking in input, and doing stuff with it.

 * The orange track takes you down a data route.
-The focus here is on shaping data in better ways to further our reach for data processing.
+The focus here is on shaping and understand data in better ways, to further our reach by making us treat data more flexibly.

 * The light blue track takes you down an object route.
 The focus here is on using, combining, and re-using code, serving not just ourselves but